ARMmbed/mbed-hal/readme.md

 This module defines the API for the mbed low-level Hardware Abstraction Layer, which is implemented by target-specific modules.

-mbed hal API is considered an internal interface.
+**mbed hal API is considered an internal interface.
+It is not recommended to depend on this module in an application.**
 We are planning to improve mbed-hal in the future, which might require changes in API.

 ### Installation
 ```